How to Choose a Plumber: Complete Guide to Hiring the Right Pro

 • Quotes a price far below every other competitor

-Additional red flags include:
+Additional 2026 red flags reported by the BBB and consumer groups include:

 • Frequent business name changes or no verifiable physical address